aimpowered/staging/autotune_demo.md

 ---
 layout: default
-title: "Use AI to autotune audio and videos with atypical speech"
+title: Demo
 summary: "A demo for autotuning my own speech in audio and video to reduce disfluency."
 ---

+# Use AI to autotune audio and videos with atypical speech

 ## Auto-tuning Audio with Speech Disfluency